CodeCraftersAlliance/ArchKatas2024Spring/README.md

 _Impact on Architecture:_

 - We store and process each Telemetry timeseries independently of the other.
-- We have designed for the ability to detect vital sign failures and the ability to alert a data/system administrator about the failures.
+- We have designed for the ability to detect sensor failures and the ability to alert a data/system administrator about the failures.
 - We have also incorporated an ability to seamlessly ingest data after a failed component recovers, which essentially uses the distributed message broker architecture.

 To tolerate failures, the system must consider redundancy and replication at various levels of the system.
 They however are assumed implicit and have little impact on the SW architecture.